ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 KL.HF.8.2.c

-Tested every 7 days and results recorded.
+Alarm system tested every 7 days and results recorded

 KL.HF.8.2.d

-Alarm system works without mains power supply.
+Alarm system works without mains power supply

 • Alarm system checks